edwardclifford/atm-protocol/README.md

 **Computer**: This represents the bank side of the system.
 The bank holds a database of users and ATMs, and interfaces with these in Python.
 It recieves all requests from the ATM, and is able to decrypt it's requests.
 Once a user and card is verified as safe, it responds to the request.
 After each transaction, new encryption devices are distributed to each device, preventing certain attacks on the system.

+## Installation
+All files should be pulled from the repository.
+Use PSoC Creator to program the chip using the **CARD.cydsn**.
+It is advised to disable debugging on the **PSoC** to maintain securities.
+The atm directory should be flashed to the BeagleBone.
+An ATM comes pre-provisioned on the system, but another can be added manually.
+The **bank** directory is installed to a computer.

+## Usage
+Before a card can be used, it must be provisioned by the bank (add the account to the database) and the ATM (assign card number, and other cryptographic values).
+To do this, run the provisioning scripts on both the